MetOffice/ai_data_readiness/docs/README.md

 ## Assess a dataset with the checklist

-Use the links below for docs relating to the specific versions of the checklist:
+Use the links below for docs relating to the specific versions of the checklist and guidance on how to start assessing your first dataset:
 * [Tabular Checklist Docs](https://github.com/informatics-lab/ai_data_readiness/blob/master/docs/tabular_checklist_docs.md)
 * Gridded Checklist - need to finish.